 Every athlete will have different coping mechanisms.
 In a tournament like this, stress can manifest itself in various ways; from expectations placed upon themselves, a sense of redemption for past performances, or the fear of failure.

 What is particularly evident about the current England setup is the emphasis that is placed on mental fitness, as well as physical fitness, and giving the players the platform to write their own history and not be burdened by what’s happened in the past.
-Hopefully this can make the difference and inspire the team to go one better than they did on home soil last year.

 But whatever happens, fans and players should embrace eustress and fully enjoy the tournament.